 We regularly benchmark each building's access to alternative forms of transportation.
-One benchmark tool we use is WalkScore. com, a site that measures the walkability of any address based on surrounding amenities and pedestrian friendliness, access to public transit, and whether a location is good for biking.
-The figures below (based on total square feet) are for our portfolio as of December 31, 2021, after the sale of our office and retail assets.
+One benchmark tool we use is WalkScore.com, which measures the walkability of any building or community based on surrounding amenities and pedestrian friendliness, access to public transit, and whether a location is good for biking.
+The figures below (based on total square feet) are for our portfolio as of December 31, 2022.